- 1 Best On Ear Headphones 2019

 If you value a foldable design for easy travel, you’ll love how the CLIQFOLD mechanism allows the XS to collapse.
 V-MODA was especially mindful of any gaps in the design, which gives the XS an extraordinarily small footprint.
 And generously included in the packing is a robust carrying case and carabiner clip for attaching to a travel bag.

 The leather earcups are comfortable and give decent passive noise isolation (for on-ear headphones, at least).
+These will quickly become your favorite pair of noise cancelling headphones.
 For flexibility, the cable is removable, and there’s an integrated mic for an uninterrupted experience.
 Powering the audio are 40mm dual-diaphragm drivers, which are tuned with a neutral sound signature that produces lush mids and vibrant bass.
+If you want to compare this to a wireless option, take a look at the Beats Solo Pro instead.
+The Solo Pro are slightly pricier, and essentially come down to a preference between wireless or wired headphones.

 The XS comes in two color schemes: Matte Black or White Silver.